-Heritage Mortuary - The Best Funeral Home in Las Vegas, NV
+Welcome to Heritage Mortuary - The Best Funeral, Cremation and Grief Counseling Services in Las Vegas, NV

-Heritage Mortuary is the most prominent funeral home in Las Vegas, Nevada.
-Our mortuary provides peace of mind through quality and compassionate care.
+Heritage Mortuary is the most prominent funeral home in Las Vegas, Nevada who loves families as thier own.
+Our Veteran and Family Owned Funeral Home provides peace of mind through quality and compassionate care.
 At Heritage, we believe in serving families with excellence, and it is our pleasure to serve you.

 The biggest difference between Heritage and other funeral homes in Las Vegas, NV is the approach we take to funeral planning.
 Regardless of age, the death of a loved one can be a trying time for family and friends, as they mourn their loss and begin the healing process.
 Instead of focusing on the passing of a person, we choose instead to celebrate the life they lived while they were with us.

 When it comes to planning a funeral, there are many important details to consider, from the formality of the pre-burial event, or wake, to the preferred casket and funeral flowers.
-We want to help you personalize the funeral service to showcase the unique life of the person it’s being performed for.
+We want to help you personalize the funeral service to showcase the unique life of the person that's being honored.

 The memorial service plays a pivotal role in honoring and celebrating the person’s life, giving friends and family the opportunity to say goodbye, and allowing everyone involved to begin to heal in their own way.